550.3 Unearned Income

 Reminder: Workers should check PACSES for child support or alimony (even if listed as voluntary on the application).

-NOTE: FSSA is a permanent need-based payment.
+NOTE: FSSA is permanent need-based payment.
 It is listed on a military member’s leave and earnings statement.
-It
+It is countable as unearned income.
+Basic Allowance Housing (BAH) and Basic Allowance for Subsistence (BAS) are not military FSSAs (see Section 550.2).

 To determine countable FSSA unearned income, use the steps below:

-1. Determine the net (after taxes) military pay of the person before their deployment.
-SNAP guidance allows use of the net pay to simplify this process
+1. Determine the net (after taxes) military pay of the serviceperson before their deployment.

-3. If the amount made available to the SNAP household remains the same or decreases, use the actual amount made available to the SNAP household as unearned income.
+3. If the amount made available to the SNAP household remains the same or decreases, use the amount made available to the SNAP household as unearned income.

 Examples: